Dasharo/docs/docs/dev-proc/source-code-structure.md

 > Otherwise GitHub will not properly detect the merge and won't close the PR
 > and delete the source branch.
 You should also wait for CI to pass without
 > errors before merging, in rare cases where a rebase breaks something.

+## Hotfixes

+For fixes for important issues discovered after release, create a new branch from the release tag, called `<platform>/rel_vx_y_z`, where the version number matches the release version.
+Commit fixes into this branch and when finished, bump the `z` (patch version) component of the version number.

+Fixes from this branch should be merged later back into `dasharo`.
+Branching from the previous release tag helps avoind introducing breaking changes that may have been merged to `dasharo` in the time after the affected release has been published.